 What is SEO? http://t.co/0lTSzZCh

-The September edition of what’s new for web designers and developers includes new web apps, CSS tools, software, email templates, inspiration resources, productivity apps, jQuery resources, pattern tools, and some really great new fonts.
-Many of the resources below are free or very low...
+The October edition of what’s new for web designers and developers includes new web apps, content management systems, iOS apps, email resources, social media tools, project management apps, CSS tools, and some really great new fonts.
+Many of the resources below are free or very low cost,...

 Every week we tweet a lot of interesting stuff highlighting great content that we find on the web that can be of interest to web designers.
 The best way to keep track of our tweets is simply to follow us on Twitter, however, in case you missed some here’s a quick and useful compilation of […]

 Comics of the week #257

 Every week we feature a set of comics created exclusively for WDD.
 The content revolves around web design, blogging and funny situations that we encounter in our daily lives as designers.
 These great cartoons are created by Jerry King, an award-winning cartoonist who’s one of the most published,...

 3 fundamentals of responsive design you have to master